silvanaschulze/vertrag-mgs/README.md

 # Contract Management and Automatic Renewal System (MVP)

 A Contract Management and Automatic Renewal System designed to prevent delays or unwanted renewals of contracts with suppliers and service providers.
 The system ensures proactive monitoring, centralized digital storage, and automation of contract lifecycle tasks.
+RentStep Entity — Future Rent Adjustments (Mietstaffelung).
+A new entity was added to support scheduled, future rent increases linked to lease contracts.

 ## Core Features
 - Contract CRUD (title, counterparty, type, value, start/end dates, department, renewal responsible/email)